higo-app/forge/README.md

 - **[`strong_migrations`](https://github.com/ankane/strong_migrations)**: Catches unsafe DB migrations
 - **[`sentry-ruby`](https://github.com/getsentry/sentry-ruby)**: Error reporting.
 Adds and configures dependency.
 Also includes `sentry-rails` and `sentry-sidekiq`.
 - **[`analytics-ruby`](https://github.com/segmentio/analytics-ruby)**: Segment analytics (customer data platform).
 Adds and configures dependency.
+- **[`devise`](https://github.com/heartcombo/devise)** (Optional): Adds dependency, runs initializer, changes a couple of configurations, adds translations and optionally adds flashes to the application layout and a static page as a root path.
 - Add `Procfile` (`web`, `worker` and `release` processes) and `Procfile.dev` (`web` and `worker` processes, although tailwind may also add a `css` process).
 Also includes `bin/dev` which runs `Procfile.dev` with `foreman`
 - Add `staging` environment (copy from `production`)
 - Compress (gzip) responses with `Rack::Deflater` in production and staging.